-How to Keep HR and Finance in Sync on Workforce Planning
+How To Keep HR and Finance in Sync on Headcount Planning

 Effective workforce planning requires HR and Finance work as a team.
 Here's how HR and Finance can keep in sync during three core stages.

 With the economy consistently fluctuating, leadership teams are looking for ways to streamline their workforce and tightly control their expenses.
 Headcount planning is used to inform how much—or how little—a company is able to spend on their workforce, while still meeting current and future company needs.
 Total compensation packages for employees account for roughly 70% of a company’s annual budget.
 Nothing affects profit margins and operational runway like headcount.